heroncenter/heroncenter.github.io/pages/spaces.md

 ## The Studio is home to diverse educational programs, classes and events that support our mission.

-The Studio is home to diverse educational programs, classes and events that support our mission.
 Located on the first floor of the Historic Durfee Mills, our studio atmosphere is bright, spacious and welcoming.
 We first opened our doors in October of 2011 and feel blessed to remain part of the SouthCoast Community.

 {% include my-gallery.html folder="fallriver" %}

 ### What’s inside?

-We have a lounge area and library loan, a puppet studio, multi-purpose sprung floors for safe and sustainable movement practices, smaller adjoining rooms and an area dedicated to local artists.
+We have a lounge area and library loan, an artist maker’s area, multi-purpose sprung floors for safe and sustainable movement practices, smaller adjoining rooms and an area dedicated to local artists.

 <br >